Elvis10ten/elvis10ten.github.io/content/posts/2024-01-02-mathematics-for-computer-science/index.md

 The only circumstance in which a conditional is `false` is if the consequent ($Q$) does not follow when the antecedent ($P$) is `true`.
 The material conditional is only concerned with the hypothetical relationship between $P$ and $Q$, not their actual truth values.

-> ✏️ I have always scratched my head as to why the conditional was defined to be true if the antecedent is false.
+> ✏️ I have always scratched my head as to why the conditional was defined to be `true` if the antecedent is `false`.
 >
 > One explanation is that if the antecedent is `false`, then the relationship (implication) doesn't matter.
 But then this begs the question: Why not define it to be `false`?
 >